LxAlessandroLx/spiral-of-theodorus/README.md

-# Theodorus Spiral
+# Spiral of Theodorus
-A simple C program to draw Theodorus Spiral written using Raylib for rendering
+A simple C program to draw Spiral of Theodorus (also known as root spiral) written using Raylib for rendering

 ## Commands
 - right arrow to increase the number of triangles